xavdid/advent-of-code/README.md

 This is my tried-and-true Python helper package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
 It contains helpful utilities, plus my [daily solution write-ups](https://github.com/xavdid/advent-of-code/tree/main/solutions).

-It expects to be run using at least Python 3.9.
+It expects to be run using at least Python 3.11; you can use a tool like [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.

 ## Quickstart